 Race | Ethnicity | Identity

-Monica Heilman is a Visiting Assistant Professor of Sociology at Lafayette College.
-Her current work examines multiracial identity in the context of shifting categorizations in the US.
+Monica Heilman is a Postdoctoral Research Associate at the University of Notre Dame.
+Her current work examines multiracial and immigrant populations in the context of shifting racial and political climates.

 About

-Monica Heilman is a Visiting Assistant Professor at Lafayette College.
+Monica Heilman is a Postdoctoral Research Associate in the Klau Institute for Civil and Human Rights at the Keough School of Global Affairs, University of Notre Dame.
+She was previously a Visiting Assistant Professor of Sociology at Lafayette College.
 She earned her Ph.D. in Sociology from Indiana University Bloomington.
 She graduated from the University of Denver with a B.A. in Sociology and Art.

 Prior to beginning her graduate career, Monica taught spent two years in South Korea under a Fulbright grant.
 There she taught high school English, edited and contributed to a literary magazine, and tutored North Korean defectors.